SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    database has it.

-   `pg_database` and `pg_tablespace` are shared across all the databases (cluster-level metadata), so system catalogs like this does not belong to any specific database.
+   `pg_database` and `pg_tablespace` are shared across all the databases (cluster-level metadata), so system catalogs like them does not belong to any specific database.
 A dummy database with OID 0 is used internally.

+   > QUES: where to check this dummy database with OID 0?

+   > `pg_database` and `pg_tablespace` are stored in the global tablespace.

 3. All the system catalogs use an `OID` as the primary key.
 And `OID` with the same value can appear in different system catalogs, Postgres ensures that the OIDs